GVelosa/GVelosa/README.md

 # Hi, I'm Gustavo Macario 👋

 I am a developer focused on **Artificial Intelligence**, **Automation**, and clean **Fullstack Projects in Python**.
-Currently, I am exploring the intersections between Machine Learning and practical solutions for everyday challenges.
+Currently, I am exploring the intersections between Machine Learning, automation and practical solutions for everyday challenges.

 ---

-### Featured Projects
-* **Flight Delay Prediction & Airport Clustering:** Developed Machine Learning models to predict flight delays above 15 minutes using historical flight data, along with clustering techniques to group similar airports based on operational patterns.

-* **Financial Time Series Forecasting (LSTM):** Designed and trained LSTM neural networks for financial market forecasting, applying deep learning techniques to time series data.

----

 ### Current Focus
 * **Data Tools:** Creating applications with Flet and Pandas for automated data processing and educational management.
+* **Python Lab:** Building and documenting a collection of experimental scripts and modular tools to populate my personal Python laboratory.
+* **MakeMeSomething:** An all-in-one web toolbox for daily digital tasks and automation workflows (Under development).
+  * *Note: Early versions of these tools can be found in my Python Lab.*
 ---

 ### Tech Stack & Tools